afterpartyai/bittensor-conversation-genome-project/README.md

 pm2 start "bash start_conversation_store.sh" --name <process name>
 ```

+> *Important:* By default, the API will return random conversations from the database.
+If you want it to return a specific conversation for testing purposes, you can adjust the endpoint in the API file: `web/app.py`.
+  - You just have to comment the following line: `conversation = db.get_random_conversation()`
+  - Uncomment this one: `# conversation = db.get_conversation(c_guid="123412")`
+  - Pass the `c_guid` of the conversation you want the API to always return.

 Finally, modify the .env of your Validator to point at the web server.
 Comment out the lines:

 ```